Jayden Adams: Mamelodi Sundowns Star Compared to World Cup Winner After Recent Performance

 Read also

-Several Sundowns stars are expected to form the backbone of Hugo Broos’ squad, including goalkeeper Ronwen Williams, defenders Aubrey Modiba and Khuliso Mudau, as well as midfielder Teboho Mokoena.
+Several Sundowns stars are expected to form the backbone of Hugo Broos’ Bafana Bafana squad for the global football tournament in North America, including goalkeeper Ronwen Williams, defenders Aubrey Modiba and Khuliso Mudau, as well as midfielder Teboho Mokoena.

 “Small margins can make a big difference.
 Getting a positive result in the opening game can ease the pressure significantly.
-It’s vital that the nation backs the team without adding extra burden.
+The nation must back the team without adding extra burden.
 The group is challenging, but it’s certainly not beyond us,” he said.

 Source: Briefly News